devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 - Need some points or money in games? no problem.

-- Download movies and music directly to iTunes? no problem.
+- Download movies and music directly to Apple Music and Movies app? no problem.

 Jailbreak was like a buff for iPhone.
 Features were not just an imagination on those days.
 Then I got to know about **SIRI**.
 Who didn't want a talking smart assistant on their phone?
-But Siri wasn't natively available for iPhone 4. well let us install the SIRI using [cydia](https://en.wikipedia.org/wiki/Cydia) (its a package manager where you can install jailbreak tweaks) then.
+But Siri wasn't natively available for iPhone 4.
+Well, let us install the SIRI using [cydia](https://en.wikipedia.org/wiki/Cydia) (its a package manager where you can install jailbreak tweaks) then.
 Let me risk it, what could go wrong right? fingers crossed 🤞.

 ![fingers crossed](https://media.giphy.com/media/l0NwNrl4BtDD7JCx2/giphy.gif)
 ![please please](https://media.giphy.com/media/3orieTfp1MeFLiBQR2/giphy.gif)